Some Of The Most Commonly Asked Colorado Estate Planning Questions And Their Answers

 - A Trust (in some, but not all, cases)

-Without an estate plan, Colorado’s intestate succession laws will determine how your property will be distributed and court proceedings will determine who will be named guardian of any minor children.
+Without an estate plan, Colorado’s intestate succession laws will dictate the assessment, management and distribution of your possessions and accounts.
 Who takes care of your children who are under age 18 will be determined by the Colorado courts.
 Other court processes, like guardianships or conservatorships, may occur during your lifetime to empower people to handle your affairs if you were unable to manage things for yourself.
 Probate processes vary by state.
-The Colorado costs time and money.
-Any time an impersonal bureaucratic body makes life-altering decisions regarding a family or a person’s estate it can create serious disruptions and lead to strained or severed relationships.
+Colorado costs time and money.
+Any time an impersonal bureaucratic body makes life-altering decisions regarding a family or a person’s estate, it can create serious disruptions and lead to strained or severed relationships.